TheFox/i8086emu/README.md

 # Intel 8086 CPU Emulator

-A Intel 8086 CPU Emulator written in pure PHP.
+An Intel 8086 CPU Emulator written in pure PHP.

 ## Compile the BIOS